W Idioms

 wait up (for someone)

-- not go to bed until someone arrives or something happens
+- to not go to bed until someone arrives or something happens

-The woman always waits up for her daughter to come home.
+The woman always waits up for her daughter when she comes home late at night.

 wait with bated breath